yumingyuan2/RainyGame-EFT-server-mod-examples/README.md

 A collection of example mods that perform various actions in SPT

 # Setup
-The solution has numbered folders, starting at 1 and work upwards to find examples with increasing complexity.
+The solution has numbered folders, starting at 1 and work downwards to find examples with increasing complexity.

 Each mod imports multiple NUGET packages.
 These are used as libraries of the server code.